cbaucom/nextjs-apollo-typegraphql-prisma-demo/readme.md

 ## The Journey

-Begin by following the nextJs and apollo integration example on their repo.
+Begin by following the NextJS and Apollo integration example on their repo.
 See the example [here](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server-and-client).

 ### Setting up Prisma

-For Prisma, I decided to use a local sqlite database file.
+For Prisma, a local sqlite database file is used.
 The schema file was set up to do this, as well as setting up a simple model to use.

-In order to create the database, I decided to use [prisma migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) to handle its creation.
+In order to create the database, use [prisma migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) to handle its creation.

 We run the prisma generate function to create all the files we need to use.

-We hook the into prisma by first instantiating the client, then pass it as the context when starting the apollo server client as seen in `api/graphql.ts`.
+We hook into prisma by first instantiating the client, then pass it as the context when starting the apollo server as seen in `api/graphql.ts`.

 With the context in place, we are able to access the database within the resolver.

 ### Setting up TypeGraphQL

-TypeGraphQL was the hardest part as we had to deal with decorators in nextJs.
+TypeGraphQL was the hardest part as we had to deal with decorators in NextJS.
 In the end, it was simply just to set the right babel parameters in order for it to work.

 Initially we must first set the right config for typescript in `tsconfig.json` by following the [installation guide](https://typegraphql.com/docs/installation.html).